igaster/laravel-image-versions/README.md

 $thumb->absolutePath() // absolute path.
 You can perform file operations on this
 ```

+If you want to force rebuilding the new image even if it has been cached before you can call `rebuildVersion()` instead of `version()`

 ## Passing Parameters

 You may pass any number of parameters when you request a version of an Image: